ctevans/Pokedex-PokemonRegistry/README.md

 ![Horrible Photoshop Mess By Me...
 TBH](https://i.imgur.com/4Pc9ZXg.png)

+# Usage:

+Type a pokemon's name into the search bar, hit the button and then a bunch of search results should come up!

+Select a pokemon from the list and view it's details :)

 # Installation:

 I preferred to use CLI for installation of the various packages where possible.